stlab/better-code/better-code/src/chapter-2-contracts.md

 Then, if the APIs aren't *well*-documented (and designed), there's little point in looking at their implementations.
 Remember, APIs are the connective tissue; they're what every client of a component interacts with, and will have effects throughout the codebase.
-The implementation of the API had better be an expression of the contract, but deficiencies in the implementation of a function can only do local damage.
+A deficient implementation can only do local damage, but a deficient contract or design can cause unbounded technical debt.

 ### A Tower of Invariants